Used Car: 2009 Toyota FJ Cruiser Review

 The 2009 Toyota FJ Cruiser is ranked:

-The 2009 Toyota FJ Cruiser is an off-road SUV with tons of style, an excellent reliability rating and good safety scores.
 When it was new, test drivers said the FJ Cruiser was a great choice for adventurers and weekend warriors.
 It’s an eminently capable off-roader, with roots in Toyota’s iconic FJ40 Land Cruiser, and it will get you noticed no matter where you go.
 Test drivers loved its easy-to-clean interior and logical dash layout, and shoppers who want to stand out from the crowd of jellybean-looking crossovers will find that the Toyota FJ Cruiser is one of the best SUVs for the job.
 Standard features are basic, including water-resistant upholstery, manually-adjustable seats and a six-speaker audio system.
 Even available features are more sensible than luxurious, including a rearview camera, daytime running lights, and rear parking sensors.

 Anyone in the market for a comfortable, five-seat family SUV, however, should probably cross the FJ Cruiser off their shopping list.
 While its suspension and tires make it capable off-road, they also make it uncomfortable to drive on paved roads.
 Cargo space is in shorter supply than most other midsize SUVs, and the thick rear pillars hinder rearward visibility to an almost-alarming degree, in addition to cramping back-seat passengers.
 Two-wheel drive models get 17/21 mpg city/highway, which isn’t bad for an off-road SUV, but in four-wheel drive models with a manual transmission, the same standard V6 engine gets just 14/19 mpg city/highway.